DevExpress/devextreme-demos/JSDemos/Demos/Charts/PieWithCustomStyles/description.md

 ## Fill the PieChart

-If you want to fill all slices with the same pattern or gradient, assign pattern ID to [series](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/).[color](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/#color).`fillId`.
+If you want to fill all slices with the same pattern or gradient, assign the pattern ID to [series](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/).[color](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/#color).`fillId`.
 If you want to customize each slice individually, implement the [customizePoint](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/#customizePoint) function as shown in this demo.

 Custom patterns and gradients are not exclusive to PieChart only.
-The following components support this functionality as well:
+The following components also support this functionality:

 - [Chart](/Documentation/Guide/UI_Components/Chart/Series/Customize_Appearance/)